1. Eisenhower v Stevenson (Eisenhower)

 2. New system proposed: if a candidate wins a congressional district, he or she would receive one electoral college vote.

-4. Proposal before the Republican-controlled state legislature that would change the apportionment of Pennsylvania’s 20 electoral votes for President from winner-take-all statewide to winner-take-all by congressional district
+3. Part of the new system: whoever does best in the statewide race would receive two electoral votes.4.
+Proposal before the Republican-controlled state legislature that would change the apportionment of Pennsylvania’s 20 electoral votes for President from winner-take-all statewide to winner-take-all by congressional district

 5. A group of people has spent hundreds of thousands of dollars to fund an effort to change the rules of the 2012 presidential election to make it very difficult for President Barack Obama to win reelection